What Music Works Best in Casinos?

 1. Music fosters social cohesion and feelings of group harmony

 So much of what makes a good casino is an environment that is created between its walls.
-This can include glitzy furniture, well-dressed dealers, waiters, and waitresses, champagne with sparklers sprinkling the ground with little bits of flame, and much more.
+This can include glitzy furniture, well-dressed dealers, waiters and waitresses, flowing champagne, and much more.
 All of these factors are easy to visually identify.

 However, one of the biggest factors is the music that is playing and the feeling of togetherness that it promotes.
 Sure, people at the poker table are trying to beat each other out, but so much of the fun of casinos comes from feeling like you and a group of behavior are engaging in this exciting (and potentially financially risky) activity of gambling.